Outer Touch: Filming

+The section of spaceship that appears in the park was created using scaffolding covered with plastic sheets.
+The lighting of these scenes was intended to pastiche Close Encounters of the Third Kind.
+Some of the props were first used in Star Wars, which was being filmed at the nearby Pinewood Studios.

+The scale model shots of the spaceship were stock footage originally filmed for the TV special The Day After Tomorrow (1975).
+Due to the variety of shots used, the appearance of the ship changes throughout the film.

 Release

-Warren called the film "dreadful in a nice sort of way".

-In the United States, the film was released as Spaced Out by the newly founded Miramax, which re-edited the film to include new voice-overs and music and an upbeat ending.
-Warren, who was not consulted on these alterations, said the only change he "really liked" was the title, as he thought Outer Touch was "quite negative-sounding".
+In the United States, the film was released as Spaced Out in 1981 by the newly founded Miramax, which re-edited the film to include new voiceovers for the computer and the Wurlitzer, as well as new music and an upbeat ending.
+The new Wurlitzer dialogue was scripted by Harvey Weinstein and voiced by Bob Saget.
+Warren, who was not consulted on the alterations, said the only change he "really liked" was the title, as he thought "Outer Touch" to be "quite negative-sounding".